SIMATICmeetsLinux/IOT2050-Interface-Examples/README.md

 # SIMATIC IOT2050 Interface Examples

-> :warning: **Disclaimer:**: Be very careful with the following examples.
+> :warning: **Disclaimer:** Be very careful with the following examples.
 These code snippets are intended to give you an idea of how to implement your own applications and are not intended for one-to-one use.

 ## Introduction